facebook/react-native/Folly/folly/docs/Synchronized.md

 #### Assignment, swap, and copying

-The canonical assignment operator locks both objects involved and then copies the underlying data objects.
-The mutexes are not copied.
-The locks are acquired in increasing address order, so deadlock is avoided.
-For example, there is no problem if one thread assigns `a = b` and the other assigns `b = a` (other than that design probably deserving a Razzie award).
-Similarly, the `swap` method takes a reference to another `Synchronized<T>` object and swaps the data.
-Again, locks are acquired in a well- defined order.
-The mutexes are not swapped.

-An additional assignment operator accepts a `const T&` on the right-hand side.
-The operator copies the datum inside a critical section.

-In addition to assignment operators, `Synchronized<T>` has move assignment operators.

-An additional `swap` method accepts a `T&` and swaps the data inside a critical section.
-This is by far the preferred method of changing the guarded datum wholesale because it keeps the lock only for a short time, thus lowering the pressure on the mutex.
+The copy assignment operator copies the underlying source data into a temporary with the source mutex locked, and then move the temporary into the destination data with the destination mutex locked.
+This technique avoids the need to lock both mutexes at the same time.
+Mutexes are not copied or moved.

+The move assignment operator assumes the source object is a true rvalue and does lock lock the source mutex.
+It moves the source data into the destination data with the destination mutex locked.

+`swap` acquires locks on both mutexes in increasing order of object address, and then swaps the underlying data.
+This avoids potential deadlock, which may otherwise happen should one thread do `a = b` while another thread does `b = a`.

+The data copy assignment operator copies the parameter into the destination data while the destination mutex is locked.

+The data move assignment operator moves the parameter into the destination data while the destination mutex is locked.

 To get a copy of the guarded data, there are two methods
 available: `void copy(T*)` and `T copy()`.
 The first copies data